Eliah-Lakhin/papa-carlo/README.md

 What is "incremental parser"?
 -----------------------------

-Papa Carlo is the first Scala parser library utilises incremental parsing approach.
+Papa Carlo is the first Scala parsing library utilises incremental parsing approach.

-In contrast to all other parsing libraries that designed to parse complete source code file at once, Papa Carlo continuously parses source code while end users edit the file.
-And parser's performance is always relative to the changes in the code.
-Hence parsing time does not depend on the whole code size, small changes performing in no time even if the code consists of thousands lines.
+An incremental parser is one that can recompile only those portions of a program that have been modified.
+Ordinary parsers must process entire source code file.

+Therefore, when the end user makes small and frequent changes in the source code, an incremental parser indexes them immediately, without any significant time delays.
+Even if the program consists of thousands lines of code.

+This property is very important in development of programming language analysis tools such as Integrated Development Environments that managing codebase in real time.

+See the [Demo Webapp](http://lakhin.com/projects/papa-carlo/demo/) of the incremental JSON parser based on Papa Carlo.

 ![Incremental parser workflow illustration](https://raw.github.com/Eliah-Lakhin/papa-carlo-media/master/snapshots/manuscript.jpg)